The Medical Guild of the College of Medicine Graduate Student Competitions

 - A personal statement describing the nominee’s dedication and contributions to the educational mission of the College of Medicine and University.
 This could include: didactic teaching (invited lectures in courses or separate events), small group teaching, student mentoring, laboratory-based teaching, creation of innovative educational/ learning activities/tools, courses and/or workshops related to teaching, and any other efforts to promote educational excellence (formal or informal).
 The statement should also describe the nominee’s career plans as they relate to education.

 The following should also be submitted directly to the UF-COM Office of Graduate Education (firstname.lastname@example.org) on behalf of the nominee by 5:00 pm on Friday, March 19:

 - Required: at least one letter from a faculty member describing his/her experience with the nominee’s involvement in education, and must include comment as to the quality of the nominee’s teaching efforts.

 - Optional: letter of support from an individual(s) that the nominee instructed/mentored during his/her graduate career.

-The recipient of the UF College of Medicine Graduate Student Educational Initiative Award will receive an award of $500 and will be recognized during the graduate student awards reception in the spring.
+The recipient of the UF College of Medicine Graduate Student Educational Initiative Award will receive an award of $500.

 – Thomas Rowe, Ph.D.